Railways All Set To Operate Green Line Train In December - UrduPoint

 Railways All Set To Operate Green Line Train In December

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Nov, 2022 ) :Pakistan Railways is all set to operate Green Line Train during the month of December as a superior service to facilitate the passengers and generate revenues for the department.
+ISLAMABAD, Dec 4 (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :Pakistan Railways is all set to operate Green Line Train during this month as a superior service to facilitate the passengers and generate revenues for the department.

-He said the decision was taken on the directives of Minister for Railways Khawaja Saad Rafique, who wanted the best arrangements for the Green Line Train for the travellers.
+He said the decision was taken on the directives of Minister for Railways Khawaja Saad Rafique, who wanted the best arrangements for the Green Line Train for the travelers.

 The official said that the minister also directed the official concerned for reducing the travel time of the Green Line from Lahore to Karachi to less than 20 hours which would restore the confidence of the passengers.